Nishanth-Panthangi/Nishanth-Panthangi/README.md

 <br/>
 <br/>

--  MS in Computer Science at SIUC (Southern Illinois University Carbondale)
+-  Software Development Engineer II @ Amazon | MS in Computer Science, Southern Illinois University Carbondale
--  Ask me about Java, Python, Docker, Kubernetes, Low Level Design.
+-  Ask me about Java, System Design, Low Level Design, Docker, Kubernetes.
--  I take joy in the process and purity behind writing design and code for software products that make an impact.
+-  Passionate about writing clean, impactful software—from design to code, I take joy in the process and craftsmanship behind building scalable products.
--  Gained a lot of insight on the challenges involved in the journey of building a software product from scratch.
--  Had a great learning curve, working on an Open Source Project.
-Do check my contributions & give a star If you like something! :)
+-  Experienced in building software from scratch - Worked at HyScale, an enterprise startup later open-sourced, contributing to its architecture and feature development.

 Always Curious to find ways that help in translating impactful ideas to products.
 Constantly trying to explore new grounds in my field of expertise.